Creating an MLA Bibliography

 Example:

-The Modern Language Association of America.
+Modern Language Association of America.
 MLA Handbook.
 2016.

 No author

-For a source with no author listed, simply omit the author’s name and begin the citation with the italicized title of the source.
+For a source with no author listed, simply omit the author’s name and begin the citation with the title of the source.
 Use the first letter of the title when considering alphabetical order in your MLA bibliography.

 Capitalization